Ana-Gutman/dotnet-interview/README.md

 ```
 My example of absolute path: "C:\\dotnet-interview\\MCPServer\\MCPServer.csproj"

-**NOTES** :
+**Important** :
+- The --no-build flag must appear before --project, otherwise Claude will attempt to execute a missing .exe and crash.
+- Ensure the path has no trailing commas and is an absolute Windows path.
-- Avoid placing the project in OneDrive or synced folders to prevent file-lock conflicts.
+- Place the project outside of synced folders (e.g., OneDrive) to avoid file-lock issues.
-- In my case, placing the "--no-build" flag after the Absolute Path as suggested in the documentation generated comiling errors.

 ---

-3. Save and restart Claude Desktop
+3. Save and **restart** Claude Desktop

 ## 🧠 Natural Language Prompt Examples